learn-co-curriculum/python-p4-flask-application-structure/README.md

 ```

-Anything included in the route passed to the `app.route` decorator with pointy
+Anything included in the route passed to the `app.route` decorator with angle
 brackets `<>` surrounding it will be passed to the decorated function as a
 parameter.
 We can make sure that the username is a valid `string`, `int`,
 `float`, or `path` (string with slashes) by specifying this in the route: